Connect Your OpenSearch Cluster

 5. Click Authorize.

 6. Repeat steps 1i to 1v for the cluster you want to use for your pipelines.
-(This will be the cluster storing the embeddings, so it needs more memory allocated.)
+(This cluster will store the embeddings, so it needs more memory allocated.)

-2. Create the credentials for your workspace cluster using the Add Opensearch Credentials [private] endpoint.
+2. Create the credentials for your workspace cluster using the Add OpenSearch credentials endpoint.
 The port number is always 443.

 Here's a sample request you can use as a starting point: